 Early on, the Finns dominated the event, but we have since seen a shift to Kenyan dominance on the men’s side, with a blend of Spanish and Russian dominance on the women’s side, though the Kenyan women are up and coming and several past Russian and Spanish champions have been convicted of doping.

 In college, I was lucky enough to have steeple pioneer, Karen Harvey, around as an assistant coach before I began steepling and, each day I walked into the Michigan track building, I saw memorabilia from the 1984 Olympics when former Michigan Wolverine runner, Brian Diemer, was coached to an Olympic Bronze medal by then head men’s coach, Ron Warhurst.

 I think what pulled me into an event that consistently sees throngs of people gathered around the water jump hoping to witness a nasty, wet spill is that it is a brand new race after each obstacle.
 You need to focus not just on competing but also on getting over the next barrier or jump and along the way you’ll likely either pass someone or be passed, based on a direct comparison of hurdle and water jump form.
 It’s that head to head competition with an element of athleticism and agility thrown in that makes this event so awesome to run and even more exciting to watch.

-With role models like Emma Coburn, who is still in college at the University of Colorado but is an Olympian, Jenny Barringer, who really took to the event upon trying it while also at the University of Colorado, and Evan Jager, who tried the event for the first time last year and set an American record and made the Olympic team within 3 races, young runners are gaining earlier exposure to the event that, when watching, regularly features me on the edge of my seat and my shins wrapped with ice bags.
+With role models like Emma Coburn, who is fresh out of college at the University of Colorado and is already an Olympian, Jenny Barringer, who really took to the event upon trying it while also at the University of Colorado, and Evan Jager, who tried the event for the first time last year and set an American record and made the Olympic team within 3 races, young runners are gaining earlier exposure to the event that, when watching, regularly features me on the edge of my seat and shins wrapped with ice bags.